 It would be a fair statement to say that no one enjoys cleaning their oven.
 There would be few and far between who would beg to differ.
 Personally I fall in the majority category.
 I could count the number of times I have actually stuck my head in the oven to give it a good scrub.
 The problem with most ovens is that not only can it be difficult to remove the grime and grease build up (especially when you are a little relaxed when it comes to regular oven cleaning), they can be very awkward to clean when trying to reach into the cavity over an open oven door.

 This is not the case when it comes to a Falcon upright range cooker.
-There are three things that assist you when it comes to cleaning your Falcon oven; side opening doors, cook & clean oven liners and pyrolytic cleaning (features vary dependent on model choice).
+There are three things that assist you when it comes to cleaning your Falcon oven; side opening doors, catalytic liners and pyrolytic cleaning (features vary dependent on model choice).

 Side Opening Doors